aminesayagh/Code-Wrangler/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](./documentation/CONTRIBUTING.md) for details on:
+Please see our [Contributing Guide](./documentation/CONTRIBUTING.md) for details

 ## License